2014-2015 School Year

 Requirements & Compliance

 Yes.
-There are several vaccinations included on the schedules that are not required for school entry this year.
-These recommendations include 2 doses of Hep A vaccine for kindergarten entry and the meningococcal booster dose for students in grades 11 & 12 (if the first dose was received prior to the student’s 16th birthday) for the 2013-2014 school year.
-These vaccinations are strongly recommended by the IN State Department of Health (ISDH) in anticipation of inclusion with school entry requirements for the 2014-2015 school year.
+The new required immunizations include 2 doses of Hep A vaccine for kindergarten entry and the meningococcal booster dose for students in grades 11 & 12 (if the first dose was received prior to the student’s 16th birthday) for the 2014-2015 school year.

 Yes.
 Students in all grades are required to meet the minimum immunization requirements.
 Immunization requirements extend to children ages 3 through 5 attending special education programs, child care, or preschool within the school building.